 Many of these categories overlap, so please click over to see hours and menus.

-Cucina 24 – Fine Dining Italian Fusion, $$$, but worth it.
-I suggest ordering something from every category of the menu.
+Cucina 24 – Artful Italian fusion food.
+I suggest ordering something from every category of the menu. $$$

 Wasabi – Fresh Sushi, Killer Squad Salad, $$.

-The Standard – A Pizza Dive and Proud of It, $.
+The Standard – A Pizza Dive and Proud of It.
 Lt.
 Dan’s favorite pizza in town.
+(2 locations) $$

-Nine Mile – Carribean Cuisine with Whole Grain and Grain Free Options, $$.
+Nine Mile – Caribbean Cuisine with Whole Grain and Grain Free Options.
 Love me some “Negril Nights” Pasta!
+(2 locations) $$

-White Duck Taco – Tacos with a Twist, $.
+White Duck Taco – Tacos with a Twist.
 Gotta try the Bangkok Shrimp Taco.
+(2 locations) $

 Coxe Avenue Food Trucks – You never know what you’re going to get, but it’s always good, $$.

-Rocky’s Hot Chicken Shack – Hot, I Mean Really Hot Fried Chicken, $.
-Start with Mild if you’re not sure, it’s still spicy.
+Rocky’s Hot Chicken Shack – Crunchy saucy hot fried chicken… And I mean really hot.
+Start with Mild if you’re not sure, it’s still spicy. $

-Biscuit Head – A newer Asheville breakfast spot in West Asheville, with enormous flaky biscuits and a Jam and Butter Bar! $.
+Biscuit Head – A newer Asheville breakfast spot, with enormous flaky biscuits and a Jam and Butter Bar!
+(2 locations) $

 Pubs & Breweries (With Good Food)

-Wicked Weed – One of our newest breweries with excellent eats and seasonal brews, $$.
-Try the Lobster Burger (in season) Brussels Sprouts and the Freak Double IPA.
+Wicked Weed – A local favorite with excellent eats and seasonal brews.
+Try the Lobster Burger (in season) Brussels Sprouts and the Freak Double IPA. $$

 There are TONS of breweries in Asheville (Beer City USA) that don’t focus on food, but have ridiculously good brews.
 View more here.